Armstrong Williams: Sexual harassment settlements

 Williams has settled sexual harassment lawsuits, one in 1997 and another in 2017.

-Political, business, and charitable activities
+Other civic, supervisory and charitable activities

-Williams is a longtime associate of HUD Secretary Ben Carson and was an influential surrogate during Carson's 2016 presidential campaign.
+Williams was a longtime associate of US Department of Housing and Urban Development Secretary Ben Carson and was an influential surrogate during Carson's 2016 presidential campaign.
+He was a member-at-large of the board of the Carson Scholars Fund, a 501(c)(3) non-profit charitable organization.

-He is a national board member of the Carson Scholars Fund, a 501(c)(3) non-profit charitable organization.
+Other boards on which he has served include: Childhelp USA, the newspaper Washington Afro-American, Independence Federal Savings Bank, and Newsmax.
+Williams was listed as a director of Independence Federal Savings Bank.
+However it is no longer operational.
+It faced financial difficulties and was placed under regulatory oversight, and in 2009, the Office of Thrift Supervision issued a cease and desist order to the bank, citing various operational issues; Williams was among the signatures listed as a director at that time.

-In 2004, Williams was appointed by President George W. Bush to the President's Commission on White House Fellows, which chooses White House Fellows.
+Honors and awards

-In 2021, Williams received an honorary doctorate degree from South Carolina State University.
+In 2004, Williams was appointed by US President George W. Bush to the President's Commission on White House Fellows, which chooses White House Fellows.

-Williams is also founder and CEO of the Graham Williams Group, an international marketing, advertising, and media public relations consulting firm.
+Williams received an honorary doctorate from his alma mater South Carolina State University in 2021.